MalaHard-RoboTech/Documentation_Climb/1_Winch_Part/📊 Winch_calculations.md

 #calculator

+## Introduction

+> This section contains all the engineering calculations used to select the most suitable components for the **winch system** ("arganelli") of the Alpine Robot.

+We document here the full analytical process used to determine the required **motor specifications** and associated hardware.
+These calculations are crucial for ensuring the winch can deliver the necessary performance under worst-case scenarios.

+You'll also find complementary analysis from **MATLAB simulations** and an **Excel spreadsheet** used to cross-verify some values (see: `Misure da MATLAB`).

+---

+## Motor Calculations

 This is our calculation to select right motors for  "arganelli". here you can found aother point about calculus: Excel (Misure da matlab).

 Table reference worst case scenario: jump 3 class 10 kg.